 The couple first met in Clarksburg and were married in 1943.
 Marjorie has a degree in home economics and nutrition from the University of Oregon and Lester has an agriculture degree from UC Davis.
 Following serving in World War II, Lester returned to Clarksburg in 1945 and was made commandant of the Clarksburg Prisoner of War Camp, located on the Heringer home site.
 The camp housed about 250 German soldiers who worked as agricultural laborers.

 When his military service ended, Lester returned to farming with his family.
 He, his five brothers, and five cousins all farmed together from the mid-1940s until the early 1970s.
 In 1973, Lester and three of his brothers bought out the other seven.
 They farmed tomatoes, alfalfa, corn, sugar beets—almost anything that could be grown in Clarksburg, they grew.
 The first mechanical tomato harvester was financed by the Heringers and the prototype machine tested on their ranch.

-It is also with a strong sense of sadness and loss that we share with you the passing of our family patriarch, our father and grandfather Lester S. Heringer Sr. in late November at the grand age of 97 years.
-Dad led a wonderful life, full of health and vitality and married to his childhood sweetheart for 72 years.
-He mentored our large family in a strong work ethic, integrity and innovative productivity and he was a large presence in our daily lives.
-We will miss him greatly, but we are at peace knowing that his legacy and our remarkable heritage is firmly implanted in the next three Heringer generations.
+It is also with a strong sense of sadness and loss that we share with you the passing of our father and grandfather Lester S. Heringer Sr. in late November of 2015 and our mother and grandmother Marjorie Heringer in the early spring of 2018.
+Both Mom and Dad led a wonderful life, full of health and vitality.
+In their 72 years of marriage they mentored our large family in a strong work ethic, integrity, and innovative productivity.
+Their strength and faith held a strong presence in our daily lives.
+We will miss them greatly, but we are at peace knowing that their legacy and our remarkable heritage is firmly implanted in the next three Heringer generations.

 -Stephen F. Heringer (Sr.)